 Boundaries and what they bound

 The identity of an object is determined by its boundaries.
-The boundaries of an object are what discriminates it from its "environs," whether in the simple physical sense or in the metaphoric one.
+The boundaries of an object are what discriminates it from its ‟environs,” whether in the simple physical sense or in the metaphorical one.
 If a yellow box lies in the street, there is a line that marks the boundary between it and the pavement and the air that surrounds it.
-This line is determined by virtue of a different colour (that entails a different shape), different degree of solidity, and other differences of property.
-If in the desert there is a type of snake that has perfect camouflage colours that make it impossible to discern it from its environs in terms of colour (nor, consequently, in terms of the shape that the colour determines), then it is discriminated from its environs by its motion.
+This line is determined by virtue of a different colour (which entails a different shape), different degree of solidity, and other differences of property.
+If in the desert there is a type of snake that has perfect camouflage colours that make it impossible to discern it from its environs in terms of colour (or, consequently, in terms of the shape that the colour determines), then it is discriminated from its environs by its motion.
 If the yellow colour differs from the green one by its wavelength, it is those wavelengths that determine the boundaries.
-In fact, anything that discriminates one object from others "draws" a boundary between that object and "the rest of the world."
+In fact, anything that discriminates one object from others ‟draws” a boundary between that object and ‟the rest of the world.”
 In other words, any predicate, even the most abstract one, makes a boundary.
 These boundaries are the subject matter of this chapter.

 The key concept of this chapter is that of boundary, which is a necessary condition for the partition of the world.
 A boundary is an object that discriminates the object enclosed within it, and in this way creates its identity.
-In this context we will talk, unless otherwise stated, about the full boundary that surrounds the object on all sides ("maximal boundary" as it is called in contemporary scholarship), and the discussion will focus on physical objects, but applies, mutatis mutandis, to all other objects, including concepts.
+In this context we will talk, unless otherwise stated, about the full boundary that surrounds the object on all sides (the ‟maximal boundary” as it is called in contemporary scholarship), and the discussion will focus on physical objects, but applies, mutatis mutandis, to all other objects, including concepts.
 Let me emphasize that boundaries, too, are objects, and therefore have boundaries.
 Being objects, their boundaries, too, are determined by concepts.